 Can You Use Presta Valve in Schrader Rim?

 Using a Presta valve in a rim made for the Schrader valve is generally a bad idea.
 It can be done, but it certainly won’t last long.
 In my experience, there are certain factors that limit the longevity of the tube in this situation.

 The first thing I would mention is air pressure.
 Since the thin Presta valve sits with the rubber around the valve on the hole in the rim it tends to get cut on higher pressure.
 Not instantly, but in time it wears out and a hole will eventually open.
 This is usually irrelevant for mountain bikes unless the edges on the valve hole are sharper than they should be.

 However, there is a problem with dirt which is directly related to mountain biking.
-There will usually be some tiny sharp stones or sand that falls into the valve hole.
-When it gets stuck between the tube and the rim or tire then you have a problem.
+There will usually be some tiny sharp stones or sand that fall into the valve hole.
+When it gets stuck between the tube and the rim or tire, then you have a problem.
 You can use a lockring to tighten it a bit and cover the hole but it won’t be a permanent solution since it increases wear on the ribber itself.

 Can You Drill to Fit Schrader Valve?